JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/L_etat_ideal.md

 > 9. The elimination of toiling slavery by machine invention and the subsequent mastery of the machine age.
 > 10. The conquest of dialects—the triumph of a universal language.
 > 11. The ending of war—international adjudication of national and racial differences by continental courts of nations presided over by a supreme planetary tribunal automatically recruited from the periodically retiring heads of the continental courts.
 The continental courts are authoritative; the world court is advisory—moral.
 > 12. The world-wide vogue of the pursuit of wisdom—the exaltation of philosophy.
-The evolution of a world religion, which will presage the entrance of the planet upon the earlier phases of settlement in light and life. ([UB 71:8.3-14](/en/The_Urantia_Book/71#p8_3))
+The evolution of a world religion, which will presage the entrance of the planet upon the earlier phases of settlement in light and life. (<a id="a201_221"></a>[UB 71:8.3-14](/en/The_Urantia_Book/71#p8_3))

 ## The intervention of celestial beings in human affairs.